Shibu Soren: Personal life

 Soren was born on into a Santal family to Shobaran Soren and Sonamuni Soren in Nemra village of Ramgarh district, then part of Bihar Province in British India.
-He completed his matriculation at Gola High School.
+Shibu Soren was elder among his four brothers namely 1.Raja Ram Soren 2.Shankar Soren 3.
+Lalu Soren and youngest 4.Ramu Soren.He completed his matriculation at Gola High School.
 He completed his schooling in the same district.

 Soren was married to Roopi Kisku in 1962.
 He had three sons Durga Soren, Hemant Soren, and Basant Soren and a daughter, Anjali Soren.
 His son, Hemant Soren is the Chief Minister of Jharkhand currently and was the CM previously from July 2013 to December 2014.
 His elder son Durga Soren was MLA from Jama from 1995 to 2005.
 Durga's wife, Sita Soren is former MLA from Jama, but is now in BJP.
 Basant Soren is president of the Jharkhand Yuva Morcha, a youth wing of Jharkhand Mukti Morcha and current MLA from Dumka.

+Soren died at Sir Ganga Ram Hospital in Delhi, on 4 August 2025, at the age of 81.
+He had been admitted in late June 2025 for chronic kidney disease, and reportedly suffered a stroke during his treatment.
+After about a month on life support, he died with his family by his bedside.